ymdatta/DollarBot/README.md

 ## Support

 Please feel free to reach us at <dollarbot38@googlegroups.com> if you face any issues or for giving feedback in general.
+If you have used our Dollar Bot, feel free to give your feedback https://forms.gle/W354pePL3xw74jj76

 ## FAQs